stevermeister/ngx-wig/README.md

 You can use the icons that you like.
 We recommend to use [Material Design Icons](https://cdn.materialdesignicons.com/2.1.19/css/materialdesignicons.min.css)

-If you dont want to use full icons set, you can use these steps:
+If you do not want to use a full icons set, you can use these steps:

 1. go to [icons set](https://materialdesignicons.com/)
-1. choose the icon that you want, press the right mouse button on it, and then select "View SVG" option
+1. choose the icon that you want, press the right mouse button on it, and then select the "View SVG" option
 1. go to [URL-encoder for SVG](https://yoksel.github.io/url-encoder/) and use it to convert your SVG

 ## Installation

 ngx-wig could be simply installed via npm:

-    npm install ngx-wig --save
+    npm install ngx-wig

-### Important note:

-The last version on ngx-wig that was built for Angular 4.x is 0.3.6.
-Any higher version may be not fully compatible with Angular version lower than 5.0.0.

 ## Usage